 Staying at the shelter for a few weeks, Jagdish struggled to control his behaviour.
 He was aggressive with other children and with staff and it became obvious that he didn’t trust anyone.
-But our team kept talking to him, kept reassuring him and kept engaging him in activities until finally he calmed down and started to tell us the truth.
+But the Railway Children team kept talking to him, kept reassuring him and kept engaging him in activities until finally he calmed down and started to tell us the truth.

-We found out that the only phone number he had ever given us was not for his family, but for a friend who worked in a mechanic’s workshop.
+Railway Children found out that the only phone number he had ever shared was not for his family, but for a friend who worked in a mechanic’s workshop.
 Jagdish had worked there too and spent the rest of his time roaming the streets with his friend, having dropped out of school in the seventh grade.
-Eventually he told us about his mother, who had married very young and felt unable to cope when he was born – leaving Jagdish with his uncle and moving away to work in the textile industry in Tiruppur.
+Eventually he explained that his mother, had married very young and felt unable to cope when he was born – leaving Jagdish with his uncle and moving away to work in the textile industry in Tiruppur.